K-h-a-l-e-d/employees_http_method/README.md

 - Displays a list of employees with their Info.
 - Seperate page for for detailed per employee tile
-- Show/Hide button for hiding the employees list
+- Show/Hide button for hiding the employees list(Note: this button will be used to cache data in another Project)
 - Circular loading indicator while running the fetch process

 ## code explanation